bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 }

 ```
-Note that we have changed all variables to protected to allow inheritance.
+Note that we have changed all variables to "protected" to allow inheritance.
 The references to PageBase has also been changed.

 To make our bundle flexible, we also need to allow user to specify their own child entities, form type and templates to use.